Thomas-Selin/language-model/README.md

 ## Already trained models

-The base-trained model and the fine-tuned/chat-aligned models are available on request (369 Mb each).
+The base-trained model and fine-tuned/chat-aligned models created in the project are available on request (369 Mb each).

 ## How to run

-**Note**: If you want to train a new model, you'll need parquet files for the base-training that you place in the `data/input/parquet_files` folder.
-You will also need the question-answer dataset, place it here `data/input/chat-align/train-00000-of-00001.parquet`.
-If you just want to start the UI and use the model files that I can provide on request, you can skip the training step by uncommenting `NO_TRAINING=true` at the top in `run_all.sh`.
+**Note**: If you want to train on your own data, you'll need to replace the sample training data for the base-training in the `data/input/parquet_files` folder.
+You should also replace the question-answer dataset, place it here `data/input/chat-align/train-00000-of-00001.parquet`.
+If you just want to start the UI and use the model files that I can provide on request, you can skip the training step by uncommenting `NO_TRAINING=true` at the top in `run_all.sh` and placing the model files in the subfolder in `data/output/<subfolder>` set by the  `TRAINING_START_TIME` value in `config.py`.

 Use [uv](https://github.com/astral-sh/uv) to set up the virtual environment: